junesirius/junesirius.github.io/_posts/Supernatural/2024-09-23-SPN-French-mistake-corrected.md

 Jack stands there behind him.
 Next to him, Castiel.
 Looks just like his Misha, young, charming, unraveling hair, clean trench coat, but a teeny tiny bit more solemn that tells him this is the angel Castiel, not his Misha.

 Jensen widens his eyes, choking on his voice.
-"Cass." he breathes.
+"Cas." he breathes.

 Jack starts to explain the change in the universe, some effort he is going through to correct some wrongs, and that there are so many worlds that Chuck mistreated and angels messed around, that it's nearly impossible to figure out what has been going on in each of them and how to set it right.
 "People in those worlds, they're hurt too."
 Jack says, sincerely, "And these emotions, the pain and longing and love, they are all real.
 All the worlds are real, so I have to fix them."

 Jensen can barely focus on what he's saying.

 Castiel steps towards Jensen.
-The weathered man looks at this face that is so much alike to the face he thinks and dreams every night but still so subtly different, he doesn't know if he wants to punch it or kiss it, so he just looks at him.
+The weathered man looks at this face that is so much alike to the face he thinks and dreams about every night but still so subtly different, he doesn't know if he wants to punch it or kiss it, so he just looks at him.

 Castiel can't bear the amount of pain in his eyes.
 The angel looks away, shameful and regretful.
 "I'm sorry, Dea - Jensen.
 I really am."